maidsafe/rfcs/text/0049-parsec/0049-parsec.md

 Dec: [ a:{t}  c:{t}  d:{t} ]

 b_12 can see b_12, c_7 and d_9 which
-all carry an estimate for be true at step 1.
+all carry an estimate for b true at step 1.
 This promotes b true to b_12's bin_values.